-A prenotification is a non-monetary entry initiated by an Originator to a Receiving Depository Financial Institution (RDFI) prior to the initiation of future credit or debit entries to a Receiver's account with the RDFI.
-Companies are encouraged to originate prenotifications; however, they are not required under the Rules.
+A prenotification is a zero-dollar entry generated to validate an account held at a Receiving Depository Financial Institution (RDFI).
+Companies may originate prenotifications; however, they are not required under the Rules.
 A prenotification is a tool to ensure the account information given by the receiver is accurate prior to initiating a live dollar transaction.
 If the Originator chooses to initiate a prenotification, they must wait three (3) banking days prior to initiating the live dollar transaction.